platformsh/template-builder/magento2ce/files/README.md

 If you have an existing Magento 2 CE site you need to prepare for running on Platform.sh, the following files are the most important:

 * The [`.platform.app.yaml`](/.platform.app.yaml) file and the [`.platform`](/.platform) directory, which tell the system how to assemble your containers.
-* The [`deploy`](/deploy) script, which is a Python script that checks to see if Magento needs to be installed and installs it if necessary.
+* The [`deploy`](/deploy) script, which is a Python script that runs the Magento installer (on first run) and runs Magento's built-in database updates (on subsequent runs).
 * The [`app/etc/local.xml`](/.app/etc/local.xml) file.
-* The [`pub/static-versioned.php`](/.pub/static-version.php) file, which provides an alternative front-controller for static files.
+* The [`pub/static-versioned.php`](/pub/static-version.php) file, which provides an alternative front-controller for static files.

 There is also a [patch file](https://github.com/platformsh/template-builder/blob/master/magento2ce/platformsh.patch) needed to make the installer run correctly.
 It may not be necessary if your site is already setup and you're just migrating it.